exakat/exakat/docs/Annex.rst

 Exakat helps reduce the amount of error and warning that code is producing by reporting pattern that are likely to emit errors.

-17 PHP error message detailled here :
+19 PHP error message detailled here :

+* "continue" targeting switch is equivalent to "break".
+Did you mean to use "continue 2"?
 * Access level to Bar::$publicProperty must be public (as in class Foo)
 * Access level to c::iPrivate() must be public (as in class i)
 * Argument 1 passed to foo() must be of the type integer, string given